 And if you’re a teacher, this would definitely be the perfect fun activity for your classroom Halloween party or really anytime during October.

 So you don’t have to complete the game yourself, I’ve also included an answer key.
-View the answer key here.
+The download link is located at the bottom of this post.

 Make your Halloween I Spy Game reusable: